We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 Honors Social Studies: Honors seventh grade social studies students are given an opportunity to study Utah studies alongside the first half of United States history at a faster pace.
 Honors Social Studies is a rigorous course designed for students with an interest in pursuing an in-depth study of historical concepts in order to possibly move on to advanced and/or St. John’s Academy classes.
 Students can expect to engage in higher levels of critical and analytical thinking.
 Students will progress quickly through the units, which will involve more note taking during class lectures.
 Lastly, there will be multiple writing and reading assignments, which will deepen a student’s knowledge in regards to the historical content being presented.

 Anatomy and Physiology: In this semester-long elective, students will develop an understanding of the relationships between the structures and functions of the human body.
-The curriculum provides a basis for students to develop a conceptual understanding of the following human body systems: skeletal, muscular, nervous, cardiovascular, respiratory, digestive, urinary, and reproductive.
+The curriculum provides a basis for students to develop a conceptual understanding of the following human body systems: skeletal, muscular, nervous, cardiovascular, respiratory, digestive, and urinary.
 Students have the opportunity to integrate that knowledge through inquiry-based activities and laboratory investigations.

-Art: Organized into the following areas
+Art: Is organized into the following areas:

 - Drawing: This course is an introductory class for students who are new to art.
 With an emphasis on drawing from life, this is a skill building class where students will learn basic drawing skills and principles, as well as different ways to “see” and go about the drawing process while experimenting with different styles and drawing mediums.
 The class will learn how to understand and create meaning in art, and be exposed to some of the great masterpieces of art history.
 Students will learn to discuss and critique art constructively and with confidence.
 This is a semester course.